 GEO provides a support system among students in the Geography and Earth Science Department as well as other students interested in geosciences.
 This is achieved by providing informational sessions to non-majors, educating majors about research and funding opportunities, fundraising events, speaker series, field trips to points of educational interest, and sponsoring travel for majors to conferences to present research.

-In the past, GEO has taken field trips with the SouthEastern Friends of the Pleistocene and the Carolina Geological Society, held AEG ( Association of Environmental and Engineering Geologists) meetings across NC, hosted Visiting Professional talks, participated in community outreach programs, and held cookouts each semester.
+In the past, GEO has taken field trips with the SouthEastern Friends of the Pleistocene and the Carolina Geological Society, held AEG ( Association of Environmental and Engineering Geologists) meetings across NC, hosted Visiting Professional talks, and participated in community outreach programs.

 UNC Charlotte is a student chapter of the SGE honor society.
-The Society of Sigma Gamma Epsilon Society was established to recognize scholarship and professionalism in the Earth Sciences.
+The Society of Sigma Gamma Epsilon was established to recognize scholarship and professionalism in the Earth Sciences.
 It has for its objectives the scholastic, scientific, and professional advancement of its members and the extension of relations of friendship and assistance among colleges and universities which are devoted to the advancement of the Earth Sciences.
 Membership in Sigma Gamma Epsilon and the listing of it on one’s résumé (or the wearing of a member’s pin) tells a prospective employer or a colleague that you are at least a “B” average student and that in the eyes of your peers you are professionally motivated.

 STORM (Student Organization of Meteorology)